varnishcache/varnish-cache/doc/sphinx/phk/ip_address.rst

 remains of the "serious UNIX industry", (IEEE ?
 The Austin Group ?
 The Open Group ?
-Whatever they are called these days) get their act together, and renovate the `getaddrinfo(3)` API, Varnish will automatically pick that up an use it.
+Whatever they are called these days) get their act together, and renovate the `getaddrinfo(3)` API, Varnish will automatically pick that up and use it.

 Should they, in a flash of enlightenment, also make `getaddrinfo(3)` useful for parsing these newfangled CIDR adresses we got in 1993,